b-m-f/plfa.github.io/src/plfa/part2/Lambda.lagda.md

 Here `L`, `M`, `N` are universally quantified while `P` is existentially quantified.
-If each line stands for zero or more reduction steps, this is called confluence, while if the top two lines stand for a single reduction step and the bottom two stand for zero or more reduction steps it is called the diamond property.
+If each line stands for zero or more reduction steps, this is called confluence, while if the top three lines stand for a single reduction step and the bottom three stand for zero or more reduction steps it is called the diamond property.
 In symbols:

 ```agda